Arceveti/SM64-v2/README.md

 - PSS Painting uses painting data instead of being part of the level model (Arceveti) *

 **Optimizations:**
-- Most doubles are now floats where the extra percision isn't needed
+- Most doubles are now floats where the extra percision isn't needed (Arceveti)
 - Almost all unused code/data from the Goddard folder is removed (Arceveti)
+- find_floor only checks static surfaces when checking for rooms (Arceveti)
 - Some unecessary find_floor (collision) checks are removed (Arceveti)
 - Optimized DDD Bowser's Submarine collision model (Arceveti)
 - Many stubbed/unused/duplicate functions/variables are removed (Arceveti)